Bas Bron

-Bas Bron (born 17 July 1974) is a musical artist and a producer of mostly electronic music from Amsterdam, Netherlands.
+Bas Bron (born 17 July 1974) is a Dutch musical artist and a producer of mostly electronic music from Amsterdam.

 Bastian

 As Bastian, Bas Bron scored a modest national hit in 2001 with the song "You've Got My Love", which was accompanied by a music video showing the song's lyrics on shirts worn by dancing women, showing only their upper chest.
 The song reached #17 in the Dutch Top 40.
 Later in 2001 the debut album Ready was released, filled with electrofunk and electropop-influenced music enhanced with Commodore 64 sound effects.
 Two years later the second album It's All Downhill From Here came out.
 The title referred to the buildup of the album; the theme of the songs would gradually become darker and heavier.
 In 2007, he released the album IV.
 The name of the title refers to the fact that all songs on the album are exactly 4 minutes in length.

 Live, Bastian performs as a band rather than a solo artist, with the band currently consisting of 8 members.